Monthly Archives: September 2017

 Last week, we heard the Apostle Paul encourage us to offer our bodies as a living sacrifice, holy and acceptable to God.
 We learned that we do this, not by being conformed to the world, but by being transformed through the renewing of our minds, so we can discern God’s good and acceptable and perfect will for us.

 Paul went on to describe how we are each part of the Body of Christ, with many diverse gifts that help us equip ourselves, and each other, as members joined together in Christ.
-We discovered that living sacred lives in a secular world is really a call to discipleship.
+Living sacred lives in a secular world is really a call to discipleship.
 But what does that word, ‘discipleship,’ mean?
 What do I have to do in order to be a disciple?
 Continue reading